 How to Succeed in a Virtual Interview

-Phone and video interviews became particularly prevalent during the COVID-19 pandemic, when governments around the world issued social distancing guidelines to limit the spread of the virus.
-As and after these guidelines ease, it’s likely that many companies will continue to rely on virtual interviewing to make hiring decisions.
+Phone and video interviews became particularly prevalent during the COVID-19 pandemic when governments around the world issued social distancing guidelines to limit the spread of the virus.
+As these guidelines ease, many companies will likely continue to rely on virtual interviewing to make hiring decisions.
 So, in this article, we review the best ways to be successful in your next virtual interview.

 What is a virtual interview?

 A virtual interview is an interview that takes place remotely, sometimes over the phone, but often using technology like video conferencing and other online communication platforms.
 Virtual interviews are often conducted much the same way as face-to-face interviews.
 That said, virtual communication requires special considerations and adjustments due to the limited ability to read body language and facial expressions.

 Related: Best Practices for a Successful Zoom Interview

 Here are a few considerations to set yourself up for success in a virtual interview:

 A virtual interview requires tools like a camera and microphone on your computer, a software program (such as Google Hangouts, or Zoom), and a reliable internet connection.
 At least a day before your virtual interview, check all of your technology to ensure it works effectively and can be used to communicate effectively.
 That means having a functional computer that meets technical specifications, downloading any necessary software, and ensuring the connection is strong enough to sustain streaming video.